-Home insulation does not need to be expensive, nor involve changing windows or carrying out large-scale projects.
-To help you out, we’ve gathered our favourite tips on how to insulate your home easily and effectively.
+Home insulation does not need to be expensive, nor does it need to involve changing windows or carrying out large-scale projects.
+With energy bills on the rise, you may be thinking about how to insulate your home with draught proofing and other home insulation options.
+To help you out, we’ve gathered our favourite ways to reduce energy consumption at home so you can learn how to insulate your home easily and effectively.

 Draught-proofing your home

 There’s nothing better than escaping the cold outside and getting warm in front of the fire.
 But, this can be all be easily ruined by a cold draught sneaking in through a door, letterbox or window.
 So, what is draught proofing?

 There are many products available to mitigate the risk of the chilly air invading your home, such as draught excluders.

 Here are some ways you can insulate problem areas in your home:

 - Make sure your front door only has a 2mm or 3mm gap at the top and sides, and a 5mm gap at the bottom.

 - For extra protection, use self-adhesive foam to seal around the edges and top of the door frame.